IBM/universal-connectors/README.md

 1. Input plug-in.
 This plug-in ingests events.
 Depending on the type of plug-in, there are settings to either pull events from APIs or receive a push of events.

 2. Filter plug-in.
-This plug-in filters events.
+This plug-in filters the events captured by the input plug-in.
 The filter plug-in parses, filters, and modifies event logs into a Guardium digestible format.

 3. Output plug-in.
-This plug-in takes the event logs in a normalized format and sends it to IBM Guardium (either Guardium Data Protection or Guardium Insights).
+This plug-in receives the formatted event logs from the filter plug-in and transmits them to IBM Guardium (either Guardium Data Protection or Guardium Insights).

 ***Note: the Output plug-in is presented here as an internal component of the UC pipeline and is not to be accessed or modified by the user.***